ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {: #set-up-provision-vpc-vsi}
 {: step}

+There are 2 different methods for setting up target the VSI, manual or with Rackware RMM auto provision feature as described below:

+**Option 1: Manual**

 The RackWare RMM solution handles only the OS, application, and data movement.
 It does not to set up a VPC on the target side; therefore, you need to set up the VPC infrastructure.
 At a bare minimum, you need to set up a VPC, subnets, and virtual server instances.
 This tutorial won't go through all of the details of setting up the VPC infrastructure.
 See the [Virtual Private Cloud (VPC) documentation](/docs/vpc?topic=vpc-getting-started) for further details.

 1. Create a VPC.